Amsterdam Day Trips to Germany: Exploring the Neighboring Country

 1. Cologne (Köln)

-Cologne, located just a few hours away from Amsterdam, is renowned for its stunning Cologne Cathedral (Kölner Dom).
-This UNESCO World Heritage site is a masterpiece of Gothic architecture and is the most-visited landmark in Germany.
-Take a stroll along the Rhine River, explore the charming Old Town, and visit the famous Fragrance Museum (Museum Farina) to learn about the history of perfume production.
-Don’t forget to try a glass of Kölsch, the local beer specialty!
+Cologne, which lies a few hours away from Amsterdam, is famous for its magnificent Cologne Cathedral (Kölner Dom).
+A UNESCO World Heritage Site, this one masterpiece of Gothic architecture is the most visited material in Germany.
+Discover the cobblestone streets, stroll through picturesque villages and along the Rhine River, break in the charming Old Town and visit the Fragrance Museum (Museum Farina) and learn how perfume originated.
+Of course, try to order a glass of Kölsch, the Cologne beer of speciality!

 2. Düsseldorf